pablogad/libpt6312/README.md

 The example looks for the vfd1.def file on the current directory, so it should be run from the directory where the file is located.
+Additionally, you can pass a display definition file name (.def) with any valid path.

 ## External dependencies